kwart/wildfly-administration-training/labs/07_web/README.md

 **What:** Add virtual host with custom root application

 **How:**
-Your test environment is reachable also under `my-server.my.company.example` domain name.
+Your test environment is reachable also under `my-server.my-company.example` domain name.
 We will set a custom web application for it.

 * start JBoss EAP with default profile